-Their services are mainly used at hospitals, nursing houses, schools, rehabilitation facilities, etc. The animals should be trained to work with more than one person through various situations.
+Therapy dogs’ services are commonly utilized in hospitals, nursing homes, schools, rehabilitation facilities, and other similar settings.
+They should be trained to work with multiple people in various situations.

 Yes, any type of dog can be a therapy dog, as long as it is well-trained.